Images of Dyshidrotic Eczema (6)

-Dyshidrotic dermatitis is rare in younger children.
-When children do get the condition, it usually occurs after the age of 10.
+Dyshidrotic eczema is rare in younger children.
+When children do get the condition, it usually occurs after age 10 years.

 Signs & Symptoms

-The most common location of dyshidrotic eczema is on the hands, and it is less commonly seen on the feet.
+- The most common location of dyshidrotic eczema is on the hands, and it is sometimes also seen on the feet.

-See your child’s doctor for evaluation if he or she has a rash on the hands and/or feet that does not improve with self-care measures.
+See your child’s medical professional for evaluation if they have a rash on the hands and/or feet that does not improve with self-care measures.